th3jesta/ha-lcars/README.md

 </tr>
 </table>

-8. `button-bullet` and `button-bullet-right` - similar to the lozenge, but with a squared-off left side; same column restrictions apply
+8. `button-bullet` and `button-bullet-right` - similar to the lozenge, but with a squared-off side; same column restrictions apply
 <table>
 <tr>
 <td> YAML </td> <td> Result </td>